-3. Adding 'Minor variation of lease provided it does not alter the substantive terms of the lease approved by Council to the list of category 1(B) Documents.
+3. Adding 'Minor variation of lease provided it does not alter the substantive terms of the lease approved by Council' to the list of category 1(B) Documents.
 At present all Variation of Leases require Council's approval as they fall within the scope of a Category 1(A) Document.
 In the case of a variation which does not alter the substantive content of the lease it is proposed that it would be appropriate for Administration (Director Corporate Services acting with delegated authority) to approve.
 Examples of minor variations are changes to the party's name (company name changes) or changes to the process for recouping variable outgoings.
-In both these examples the substantive provisions of the lease.
+In both these examples the substantive provisions of the lease do not change and therefore it is not necessary for Council to reconsider the lease.
 As approving a minor variation to a lease is a decision which Administration can make, the Deed of Variation can be executed as a category 1(B) Document (common seal affixed in presence of Director Corporate Services and Mayor).